-If you are looking to starting to incorporate MCT's, you can consume it in both our Bondi Coffee Lean Green sachets as well as our pre workout Workout Booster Blend.
+If you are looking to start incorporating MCTs, you can consume it in both our Bondi Coffee Lean Green sachets as well as our pre-workout Workout Booster Blend.

 If you want to add further MCT's, it is recommended you start with a tablespoon of MCT oil and increase your dose over time.